oshan-vishwajith/Snake-Mukbang/README.md

 ---

-## 🌟 Show Your Support
+## 🌟 SHOW YOUR SUPPORT

-If you found this project helpful or fun, please give it a ⭐️!
+If you found this project helpful or fun, please give it a ⭐️!!

-Happy Gaming! 🎮🐍
+Happy Gaming!!! 🎮🐍